tibor19/read-package-node-version-actions/README.md

-# Read package version actions
+# Read node version from engines field in package.json

-Read your version in `package.json`
+Read your node version from `package.json`

 ## Example workflow